Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

 ## When to use Blynk.NCP?

 - You have one of the [supported dual-MCU](#supported-boards) boards and want connect it to Blynk
+- You're building a new IoT product with specific requirements to the Primary MCU, so yo're adding a separate connectivity module
 - You want to build a new product that adds Blynk IoT features on top of your existing product (retrofitting)

 ## Features